Bderv/Flask/README.md

         'scrapy.extensions.closespider.CloseSpider': 1
         }

   This lessens the workload and ensures we don't put too much load on amazon servers.
-For more settings look at the Documentation below.
+For more settings, or if your receiving a 302 response from the server while scraping, check out the documentation below.

  ## Documentation
  * https://docs.scrapy.org/en/latest/intro/tutorial.html